LeulShiferaw/RealTimeBusTracker/README.md

 ## How to run
 1. Clone the repo
-2. Open the html file you see
+2. Open the index.html file you see
-3. Right click and open "Inspect"
+3. Click the button displayed
-4. Navigate to the Console tab and you should see the data pend every 15secs
+4. You should see the stops happening live

 ## License